bshurikan/mpo_nx/README.md

 ## Performance

-Without source code or YYC, expect ~75% of PC movement speed and occasional hitches.
-Playable but not the definitive way to play Origins (PC, Steam deck or similar recommended).
+Currently this port uses VM as there is no source code or YYC available (please let me know if this changes), unfortunately this caps performance at ~75% of PC movement speed and occasional hitches.
+It is 100% playable but not the definitive way to enjoy Origins (PC, Steam deck or similar recommended).

 ## Building from source